 Your graduate program will be marked by a number of important milestones.
 Some of these will be recurring, like registration each term; others happen only once (we hope!) like your thesis defence.

-Each student is required to have completed a Program of Study prior to first registration.
-The program of study must be approved by the student’s supervisor (if assigned) and by the Coordinator responsible for the student’s program.
+Each student is required to have completed an Academic Plan prior to first registration.
+The Academic Plan must be approved by the student’s supervisor if assigned or by the Coordinator responsible for the student’s program if a supervisor is not assigned.

-The program of study represents an intent — it is not a binding contract.
-The planned program of study can be changed at any time, with approval from the supervisor and Coordinator.
-However, students will be permitted to register only in courses listed in the program of study.
+The Academic Plan represents an intent — it is not a binding contract.
+The Academic Plan can be changed at any time, with approval of the supervisor or Program Coordinator if no supervisor is assigned.
+However, students will be permitted to register only in courses listed in the Academic Plan.

 Once a student and a supervisor have agreed to a supervisory relationship, the thesis supervisor required to complete the Assignment of Thesis Supervisor form and submit it to the ECE Graduate Studies Committee (GSC) Chair.